Understand Fraud Detection

 For example, if a transaction returns true

-for any rule in the decline rule group, the outcome of that transaction will be to decline it.
+for any rule in the decline rule group, the outcome of that transaction is to decline it.

 To add rules to groups, select Add rule at the bottom of each group.
 To remove a rule, select the three dots in the corner of the rule card and select Remove rule.